iamademar/iamademar/README.md

   <img src="https://github.com/user-attachments/assets/75ff8d4a-6c05-4b49-9cf7-88511f9648ea" width="500" />
 </p>

-* Bootyard (2011–2024) focused on Ruby on Rails and web apps.
+* **Bootyard (2011–2024)** focused on Ruby on Rails and web apps.
 Grew a 30+ person team, shipped multi-tenant SaaS, and helped clients raise millions.
 Led HURR’s platform/iOS and white-label rollouts (<a href="https://selfridgesrental.com" rel="nofollow">Selfridges</a>, <a href="https://matchesfashionrental.com" rel="nofollow">Matches</a>, <a href="https://johnlewisfashionrental.com" rel="nofollow">John Lewis</a>, <a href="https://rixorental.com" rel="nofollow">Rixo</a>), and contributed to a US startup that exited in 2022 (<a href="https://www.teamsnap.com/leagueside-acquired" rel="nofollow">LeagueSide</a> → TeamSnap).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a3dcddea-d3ed-492c-9758-37510eaca2c7" width="500" />
 </p>

-* Codetoki (2012–2015) spun out of Bootyard, got funded in Singapore, and picked up awards from Microsoft, ADB, and WEF/Young Global Leaders.
+* **Codetoki (2012–2015)** spun out of Bootyard, got funded in Singapore, and picked up awards from <a href="https://blogs.microsoft.com/on-the-issues/2013/05/03/harnessing-the-power-of-apps-for-social-and-economic-development-across-asia-and-the-pacific/">Microsoft</a>, <a href="https://www.adb.org/subjects/technical-and-vocational-education-and-training?page=80">ADB</a>, and <a href="https://www.teamasia.com/cebu-graduates-develop-gamified-platform-codetoki-build-rewarding-careers/">WEF/Young Global Leaders</a>.

-* Adematic (2024→ Present) Shifted our focus to AI.
-Our AI playbook is minimalist:
+* **Adematic (2024 → Present)** — shifted our focus to AI.

+  **AI playbook:**
-  (1) AI Prompts based on Peer-reviewed papers for reliability (2) RAG for verifiable context
+  1. AI prompts based on peer-reviewed papers for reliability
+  2. RAG for verifiable context
-  (3) Fine-tuning only when the ROI adds up.
+  3. Fine-tuning only when the ROI adds up

-Outcome: smaller surface area, faster automation, easier maintenance.
+  **Outcome:** smaller surface area, faster automation, easier maintenance.
 The goal is still the same, ship software that earns its keep.